Midwifery reading and writing

 Anonymously share your experiences of reading so far since you started at university.
 There are no right or wrong answers.

 * What do you do before you read?

 * Describe what you do specifically when you are reading for your course?

-* Do you have any specific tools you use when reading?
+* Do you use any specific tools or pieces of software when reading?

 * What do you do after you have read something?

-Go to the Jamboard at the link below and add your answers to the questions. https://jamboard.google.com/d/1H2MVMNQdS7gw9JfPoDMHWvyc3xO5wsF1ISSCkJRAi1o/edit?usp=sharing
+Go to the Jamboard and add your thoughts to the questions.

 It can often take a little while to find strategies and approaches that help you get the most out of academic reading.
 Take some time to read what others’ have shared here to identify any strategies or techniques you think you will find useful.
 Experiment with different techniques to find out what does and does not work for you!